Devonta Freeman Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Freeman averaged 31 rushing yards per game over his four career matchups against the Rams, 31.0 more yards than his over/under in Sunday's game.
+- Against the Rams, Freeman has averaged 31 rushing yards per game over his four career matchups, 31.0 more yards than his over/under in Sunday's game.

-- Freeman has had a rushing touchdown in one matchup against the Rams, but did not have multiple TDs in that game.
+- In one of four games versus the Rams Freeman has rushed for a touchdown.
+But he did not have multiple TDs in that game.

 - Note: Freeman's stats vs. Rams date back to 2016.